BlueCocoa/Sieve-of-Eratosthenes/README.md

 # Sieve-of-Eratosthenes
 Sieve of Eratosthenes with optimization

+### Algorithmic complexity
+Estimated O(n)?

-In short, it takes about 1.5s to pick out all prime number in 2 to 400000000.
+In short, it takes about 1.5s to pick out all prime numbers in 2 to 400000000 on my MacBook Pro.

 See my [blog post](https://blog.0xbbc.com/2016/01/optimum-sieve-of-eratosthenes/) for details.